iokLoop/general-python-scripting/README.md

 # general-python-scripting

-I will be uploading here into this project general porpoise scripts and functions intended to achieve specific general actions
+I will be uploading here into this project somes old code I have wrote along the time, and all new general porpoise scripts and functions intended to achieve specific actions